On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

 \section{The facet pivot simplex algorithm}

 This section describes major steps of the facet pivot simplex algorithm.
-It is largely based on the brilliant ideas of Liu et. al. \cite{ltz21} but has corrections, improvements, and additional materials.
+It is largely based on the ideas of Liu et. al. \cite{ltz21} but has corrections, improvements, and additional materials.
+First, we make an additional assumption.